Old school turntables look great, but the technology contained inside is unfortunately dated.

 Top Suitcase Record Player: CMC Portable Bluetooth Vintage Style Vinyl Record Player

 In the 1950s and 1960s, the suitcase style record player was a big hit.
 This reproduction by CMC brings that classic back, but with a total redesign.

 Now, the suitcase record player is not only highly portable, but it also comes with many modern features that allow you to listen to your vinyl the way it’s meant to be heard.

-This lightweight, portable model comes with a built-in USB port and Bluetooth connectivity.
+This lightweight, portable, budget model comes with a built-in USB port and Bluetooth connectivity.
 Bluetooth is a nice touch since it allows users to stream their favorite music from up to thirty-three feet away.